Getting started with the Nylas Node.js SDK

 newWebhook.save().then(webhook => console.log(webhook.id));

-// note: a webhook's callbackUrl & triggers are not updateable, only its state.
+// Note: a webhook's callbackUrl & triggers cannot be updated, only its state.

 Nylas.webhooks.find('existingWebhookId').then(existingWebhook => {